|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 a) Liquid sodium cooled FNRs are inherently unsuitable for marine applications;

-c) For fire safety the liquid sodium pool of a FNR requires an argon gas cover.
-Each FNR should have an on-site cryogenic argon production facility;
+c) For fire safety the liquid sodium pool of a FNR requires a highly reliable gas tight enclosure to provide an argon gas cover.
+Each FNR should have a dual on-site cryogenic argon production facility;

-d) For supplementary fire safety the primary liquid sodium pool of an FNR should have floating steel covers;
+d) For supplementary fire safety the primary liquid sodium pool of an FNR should have a steel cover comprised of floating steel spheres and an automatic NaCl fire suppression system;

 e) Due to the required separation from large water bodies FNRs usually reject surplus heat to the environment by air cooling or by evaporation of smaller amounts of water rather than by direct water cooling.

-f) In urban district energy systems surplus heat resulting from electicity generation should be preferentially rejected via roof-top cooling units located at distributed customer owned premises.
+f) In urban district heating systems surplus heat resulting from electicity generation should be preferentially rejected via a multiplicity of remote natural draft cooling towers that operate dry in the winter and wet in the summer.

 OTHER FNR ISSUES:

-2) A significant security issue with FNRs is that they operate with a large Pu inventory.
-During FNR operation first-in first-out fuel bundle replacement should be followed to maintain a sufficient Pu-240 concentration in the fuel to prevent selective extraction of Pu-239 from stolen FNR fuel for fabrication of fission bombs.
+3) A significant security issue with FNRs is that they operate with a large Pu inventory.
+During FNR operation first-in first-out fuel bundle replacement should be followed to maintain a sufficient Pu-240 concentration in the fuel to prevent stolen FNR fuel ever being used for fabrication of fission bombs.

-3) Since FNRs are not located near large bodies of water they require adjacent small (~ 8% of reactor capacity) natural draft dry cooling towers for reliable rejection of fission product decay heat.
+4) Since FNRs are not located near large bodies of water they require adjacent small (~ 8% of reactor capacity) natural draft dry cooling towers for reliable rejection of fission product decay heat.
 In normal operation the FNR heat output is absorbed by a district heating system.
-In an urban environment excess heat can be rejected by rooftop mounted fan-coil units distributed across a city.
+In an urban environment excess heat can be rejected by remote fan coil units and cooling towers distributed across a city.

-4) The FNR described herein sacrifices power density to achieve some of its benefits.
-This reactor type is not intended for use on a submarine with space and weight limits.
+5) The FNR described herein sacrifices power density to achieve some of its benefits.
+This reactor type is not intended for use in marine applications that have severe space and weight limits.
 These constraints are not a significant issues in most civilian electricity and thermal power generation applications.

 A disadvantage of cooling with liquid sodium as compared to water is the lower heat capacity of sodium.

 A major issue with liquid sodium cooled FNRs is full automation of fuel bundle production and fuel reprocessing.
-A power FNR may have as many as 247,000 _____fuel tubes in 1300 ____fuel tube bundles containing about 3,000,000 _____fuel rods.
+The power FNR described herein has 510,944 fuel tubes in 1689 fuel tube bundles containing about 6,000,000 fuel rods.
 In order to make FNRs economic all aspects of FNR fuel rod, fuel tube and fuel bundle production and fuel recycling must be fully automated.
 This automation requires a major capital commitment.

 SAFETY ADVANTAGES OF FNRs AS COMPARED TO WATER COOLED REACTORS:

 1) If water is used as a reactor coolant any coolant leak will flash into radioactive steam.
 In an accident situation this radioactive steam cannot be safely vented to the atmosphere at an urban reactor site.
 Liquid sodium cooled FNRs avoid this problem by use of low pressure liquid sodium as the primary coolant.
-The primary liquid sodium is isolated from the turbo-generator working fluid steam by two separate series connected heat exchangers.
+The primary liquid sodium is isolated from the turbo-generator working fluid steam by two separate series connected heat exchangers with low pressure working fluids.
 Thus there is no radiotoxicity hazard in venting turbo-generator steam to the atmosphere.

 3) Water cooled reactors rely on ongoing mechanical movement of control rods to control the reactor power.
 This control system has many possible failure modes.
 This control system must constantly operate because water cooled reactors are inherently unstable.
 Absent operation of the mechanical control system the reactor power would spontaneously rise or fall.
 By contrast in a FNR thermal expansion and contraction of the fuel provides stable passive primary liquid sodium temperature control.